-You can read the first chapter right now at the novel’s official website.
+You can read the first chapter right now at Random House Books.

 Every year, the Game Critics Awards, a collection of editors from more than 40 major publications that cover the video game industry, get together to choose the best games at the E3 Expo.

 While all of these titles are still in development, you should keep them in mind when you add games to your collection this Fall and into 2018.